atduskgreg/BotScheduler/README.md

 Again, this will delete your data on Heroku and replace it with your local version.

 I know this is somewhat awkward and hacky.
 I started implementing Twitter's OAuth from properly but it wasn't working for inscrutable reasons probably related to OAuth being worse than Ebola.
 Pull requests welcome.

+## Actually Sending Tweets

+You can actually schedule the sending of tweets using <a href="https://devcenter.heroku.com/articles/scheduler">Heroku's scheduler</a>.
+Create a job for "rake send_tweets" on whatever schedule you'd like.
+By default that task sends one random tweet for each bot currently in the system.
+If you'd like it to do something more complicated you can change that rake task.
+Again, pull requests welcome.